department-of-veterans-affairs/va.gov-team/products/health-care/patient-portal/mhv/2023-03-what's-new-page-usability-testing/conversation-guide.md

 **Things to watch for:**

 - Does the participant use the blue bar or the "what's new" link?
-- Does the participant see where the options are to get to the notification center main page?
+- Does the participant see where the options are to get to the What's New Page main page?

 **Post-Task Question:**

 - On a scale of 1-5 what is the level of difficulty to complete the task?
 1 being very difficult, 2 being difficult, 3 being neutral, 4 being easy, 5 being very easy.
 What made you choose [that number]?
 Why [X] and not [Y]?

-- How do you feel about the placement of the Notification Center Links?
+- How do you feel about the placement of the What's New Page Links?
 Is this where you would have expected them to be?

 - Did you notice the path that you didn't take to get to notifications?
 - How did you feel about having both the banner and the "what's new" link?
 - What thoughts do you have about the current page?

-**Second Task: You are now in the Notification Center main page.
+**Second Task: You are now in the What's New Page main page.
 Please take the next steps you would take to see your personalized notifications. - 8 minutes**

 - Step 1: Participant will click/tap on the log in link to access personalized notifications.